 For something a little more substantial there is the Gallery Cafe located on the ground floor.
 As well as cold snacks there is a selection of meals such as pasta dishes, soups and salads.

 For a real treat there is the Court restaurant situated above the reading room in the great court.
 Top quality food is served here so expect to pay top prices.
 I would also recommend booking in advance for a reservation to ensure you get a place.

 There is of course a place for you to buy a memento of your visit, in fact there are four separate shops to cater to everyone's needs.

 There is s book shop - buy books about ancient history, art history, archaeology and other books related to the collections.

 Family shop - As the names suggests this shop caters for the needs of its younger visitors, everything from games and puzzles to educational items.

-Collections shop - This sells items specific to the collections within the museum.
+Collections shop - This sells items specific to the collections.
 Such as replica items and postcards of the collections.